 · If 5% hypochlorite, then a 1% solution should be used (1-part bleach to 100 parts water).

 · If 2.5% hypochlorite, then a 2% mixture is best (1-part bleach to 50 parts water).

 · It is considered safe to have visitors at Playcentre during Covid19 Alert Level 2.

 · If your centre has been closed either because of a Level 3 lockdown, or a confirmed Covid19 case it is reasonable to defer welcoming any new visitors onto your sessions for a short time while you settle back into your centre.

 · We really encourage centres to maintain communication with these people during this time, and assure them that we will contact them to arrange a visit as soon as possible.
 If someone walks in off the street, then have this conversation with them with sensitivity and remember how hard it can be to walk into a new setting for the first time.
 Link potential visitors into the Virtual Village and encourage them to access our play resources there while we get ready to welcome them in.

 All businesses and services are required to display the official NZ COVID Tracer QR code posters in a prominent place at or near the main entrances to each of their premises.
 Click here to request another copy of your QR code

 Centres do not need to observe restrictions on group sizes when holding business meetings as in this context we would be considered as a workplace.
-Members should be seated one metre apart and social distancing and hygiene practices should be encouraged.
+Members should be seated 1 metre apart and social distancing and hygiene practices should be encouraged.
 That being said, many of us have embraced online tools for meetings, and we encourage you to continue to make good use of these.
 You can find information about using online meeting platforms in the Virtual Village.